soodoku/gender_gap/readme.md

 # The Other Gender Gap

-Replication materials for a short empirical note on the global reversal in tertiary enrollment gender parity, and the disconnect between women's education and labor force participation.

 In 152 of 203 countries, more women than men are enrolled in higher education.
 The median GPI is 1.2, but the population-weighted mean is only 1.1—the giants lag behind.

 ### Distribution